PonkeDanker/travandromalgbti/content/get-support/index.md

 ) %}
 COMING SOON

-We are currently working with a group of LGBTI+ Traveller & Roma to creage helpful guides
+We are currently working with a group of LGBTI+ Traveller & Roma to create helpful guides
 {% end %}

 {% card(
-	image="calendar-2022-square.png",
+	image="traveller-mental-health-conference-2-square.jpg",
 	title="Resources",
 	linkTitle="Find out more",
 	linkTarget="/get-support/card-3-resources"